10 best questions to ask an interviewer at the end of a job interview

 Ask this question at every stage of the interviewing process: for example, at the end of the initial screening call with the recruiter, at the end of the initial job interview with the hiring manager, at the end of onsite interviews.
 The answer will help you prepare for the next steps in advance.
 It'll also create an implicit commitment you can refer to if you don't hear from the recruiter for weeks.

-Remember, our AI interview preparation tool can suggest good questions to ask an interviewer, in addition to providing a comprehensive list of job interview questions to prepare for.
+Remember, our AI interview practice tool can suggest good questions to ask an interviewer, in addition to providing a comprehensive list of job interview questions to prepare for.